Buckinghamshire-Digital-Service/buckinghamshire-council/docs/data_protection.md

 These can store any type of data, as they are configured by the editors at Buckinghamshire Council.

-Responsibility for ensuring GDPR compliance in the normal storage and processing of this data rests with the client, Buckinghamshire Council.
+Responsibility for the definition and use of form fields, and their compliance with the GDPR, rests with the Data Controller, Buckinghamshire Council.

 When duplicating the database for development purposes, developers are responsible for deleting these records from duplicates.
 See _Data locations_ below.